How Did Colonists React to the Townshend Acts? The Story Behind Colonial Resistance

 The Bottom Line

 The Townshend Acts weren't the end of the story.
-Now, they were part of a longer pattern of conflict that would eventually lead to revolution.
+They were part of a longer pattern of conflict that would eventually lead to revolution.
 But they were a turning point in how colonists saw themselves and their relationship with Britain.
 Once people started questioning Parliament's authority, once they'd organized boycotts and faced down soldiers, there was no going back to the way things had been.